-The Insured utilized the opportunity to make improvements to the facility allowing for future expansion and flexibility.
-We estimated the extra expenditures and the permanent repairs.
+The Insured utilized the opportunity to make improvements to the facility, allowing for future expansion and flexibility.

-Additionally, we calculated an appropriate period of restoration for repairs associated with loss only as significant extra expenses were being incurred daily for fuel, pumps, piping, and line stops.
-We also separated out the betterments to the facility and costs associated with the improvements.
+Additionally, we calculated an appropriate period of restoration for repairs associated with the loss only as significant extra expenses were being incurred daily for fuel, pumps, piping, and line stops.
+We also separated out the betterment to the facility and costs associated with the improvements.

 The total project value was approximately $4 million.